junxit/us-congress-bills-114/metadata.md

 - 2015-09-16 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5993)
 - 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5993)
 - 2015-09-17 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2015-10-07 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2016-01-12 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-205.
+- 2016-01-12 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-205.
+- 2016-01-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 349.